 Every Sunday, Noon-2pm

-240 E. Bloom St. (one block north of Cardinal Blvd. between Brook & Floyd Streets - map here)
+240 E. Bloom St. (a block north of Cardinal Blvd. between Brook & Floyd Streets - map)

 Come help us turn “trash” into treasure as we manage UofL’s volunteer-powered community composting operation.
 Dress to get dirty.
 Tools provided.
 Learn about worm composting and becoming a UofL EcoRep!
 All participants are welcome to haul home some rich UofL compost for gardening projects in your own containers/vehicle.
 This is a weekly service opportunity throughout the year.
 Contact: Brian Barnes, 502-338-1338.

 Friday, May 27th, 1pm, Garden Commons (SW corner of Strickler Hall)